the-real-i9/Backend-Topics-Study/Learn/Databases/Gen. Concepts/The Relational Model.md

 **The rule states that**, if a foreign key exists in a relation, either <u>the foreign key value must match a candidate key value of some tuple in its home relation</u> or <u>the foreign key value must be wholly null</u>.

 For example,
-- It's not possible to create a `Post` without a `user_id` Foreign key.
-Since, a post can never exist without a user.
-A referential constraint like this must never allow null (`allowNull: false` (default))
+- It's not possible to create a `Post` with `user_id` Foreign key of `null`, as a post can never exist without a user.
+A referential constraint like this must never allow null
--
+- In contrast, we can have a `Staff` with `branch_id` Foreign key of `null`, as we can have a staff that is yet to be allocated to a branch.
+A referential constraint like this can allow null.

 ## General Constraints
 These are <u>additional rules specified by the users or database administrators of a database that define or constrain some aspect of the enterprise</u>.